 If you’re not in the directory, they’ll find your competitors instead of you.

+Creating a Google My Business listing should be your first priority for your local campaign.
 Google My Business is the most important directory to be on.
 It’s what locals or visitors in your area most often use when they pull out their phones to find restaurants at lunchtime or nearby specialty shops.

 But don’t stop there.
 There are also Bing Places, Yahoo Listings, Yelp, YP.com, etc. HubSpot put together a list of over 50 online directories to consider when building your online presence.